tz301/asr-project/README.md

    dynamic library path is `bazel-bin/asr/libasr.so.0.0.0`.
 2. Include `asr/asr.h` and link to `libasr.so.0.0.0` in your code.
 3. Example see [so_example](so_example).

-## Python Wrap (Developing)

-You can also generate python3 `.whl` package using bazel and swig for asr system depolyment.

 ## Model preparation